What is Probate?

 Before the next of kin or Executor named in the Will can claim, transfer, sell or distribute any of the deceased's assets, they may have to apply for Probate.
 If you own property or land you will almost certainly need Probate.

 When Probate has been granted the next of kin or Executor can start to deal with the deceased person’s assets in accordance with their Will.
 If the deceased died without a Will, the law will determine who should receive the deceased's assets which is why a Will is so important.

 A Grant of Probate will be required if the deceased’s estate has any number of individual assets of a certain value.
 The value is determined by the institution who holds the asset or funds on behalf of the deceased.
 Banks and Building Societies typically have their own limits which, in some cases, can be as low as £5,000.
 Applying for a Grant of Probate can be extremely stressful, complicated and time consuming.
 Not understanding the process can often lead to costly errors and delays.
 If the deceased owed money it is essential a notice is given to allow companies to make a claim against the estate.
 Failure to comply could leave the executors (you) liable in the future.

-There may be a requirement to pay Inheritance Tax on the estate.
-IHT, as it is known, is payable to HM Revenue and Customs on amounts over the current NIL rate band.
-There are a number of NIL rate bands (Personal allowance, Business relief and the new Property relief) which you may be entitled to which would significantly reduce the amount payable from the Estate.
+There may be a requirement to pay Inheritance Tax on the estate, IHT as it is known, to HM Revenue and Customs on amounts over the current NIL rate band.
+There are a number of NIL rate bands (Personal allowance, Business relief and Property relief) which you may be entitled to which would significantly reduce the amount payable from the Estate.
 Where a person was previously married and have both died it is possible to reclaim the allowances of their deceased partner from years gone by.
 Always seek advice before an application is started.